jorsanpe/cpmbits/docs/documentation/getting-started.md

 cpm test
 ```

 Test sources reside in the `tests` directory.
-They are found recursively from the root directory
- using the expression `test_*.cpp`.
+They are found recursively from the root directory using the expression `test_*.cpp`.
+More information about testing can be found in the [testing section](/documentation/testing.html).